This is a Berkman alum page. The information may be out of date.

 She has led initiatives with institutions such as the French Prime Minister Office Task Force on Open Data & Open Government; Mozilla; the U.S. Defense Advanced Research Projects Agency (DARPA); as well as Google, Google Ideas, the French-American Foundation & the Software Freedom Law Center.

 She serves as a member of the Freedom Online Coalition international Working Group on An Internet Free and Secure.
 Camille has also been involved in a wide range of free culture advocacy projects and serves as a Digital Advisor for Libraries Without Borders and on the Scientific Committee of the French Wikimedia Foundation.

-She holds a Master's degree in International Public Management from Sciences-Po Paris University, and a Master's degree in International Security from the Columbia School of Public and International Affairs.
+A Fulbright Fellow, Camille holds a Masters Degree in Human Rights from the French Institute of Political Sciences (Sciences-Po) & a Masters Degree in International Security from the School of International and Public Affairs at Columbia University, where she won first prize at the Atlantic Council Cyber 9/12 National Challenge in Cyber Policy and later held a Visiting Scholarship at the Arnold A. Saltzman Institute of War and Peace Studies.
 She completed her Bachelor at Sciences-Po Paris, with a year as a visiting student at Princeton University, and received legal education at Paris II - Sorbonne Universités.